matuzo/matuzoat/src/blog/please-write-and-talk-more-about-css.md

   A transcript of a thread on Twitter (https://mobile.twitter.com/mmatuzo/status/1176887030594363393)
 teaser: >-
   I saw a lot of JavaScript today considering that I was at a CSS conference.
 tags:
   - css
-draft: false
-archive: false
-publication: Matuzo
 ---

 It absolutely makes sense because for many people writing CSS means writing JS but I've seen enough pro/con talks about CSS-in-JS.

 I do enjoy talks that are more advanced and show how to optimize the CSS people write in JS but I'd really love to see a CSS only talk or read an article again that challenges the way I write CSS or approach layout and architecture.